Walking Figures – Edmonton

 The Vancouver Biennale commissioned Abakanowicz specifically for its 2005-2007 exhibition.
 Twenty figures were individually cast at an industrial foundry in Śrem, near Poznań, Poland under the artist’s direction.
 She took great care to differentiate each of the figures, individually applying and manipulating the figurative frame.
 These unique traces marked on each individual sculpture make no two figures alike, each wholly unique in their own right.

-Residents and visitors to Vancouver might well recognize these sculptures since there is a grouping of nine Walking Figures outside the City Hall Canada Line Station (Cambie Street at Broadway).
+Metro Vancouver residents and visitors might well recognize these sculptures since there is a grouping of Walking Figures outside the City Hall Canada Line Station (Cambie Street at Broadway) in Vancouver.

 In 2020, the Vancouver Biennale loaned three Walking Figures to the Arts on the Avenue Edmonton Society, a registered non-profit charitable organization in Edmonton, Alberta, which is engaged in developing 118th Avenue (75 through 106 streets) into a community arts district.